arangodb/arangodb-java-driver/docs/v7_detailed_changes.md

 - `@InternalFrom`
 - `@InternalTo`

-These annotations are compatible with the shaded  **internal serde**.
+These annotations are compatible with relocated Jackson classes.
+Note that the **internal serde** is not part of the public API and could change in future releases without notice, thus breaking client applications relying on it to serialize or deserialize user-data.
+It is therefore recommended also in this case either:
+- using the default user-data serde `JacksonSerde` (from packages `com.arangodb:jackson-serde-json` or `com.arangodb:jackson-serde-vpack`), or
+- providing a custom user-data serde implementation via `ArangoDB.Builder.serde(ArangoSerde)`.

 ## Removed APIs